DanielJMoser/ObsidianVault/Diverses/Bachelorprüfung/Presentation.md

 ---

 ## Literature Review - Spot
-- Limited research: Spot an HRI
+- Limited research: Spot and HRI
 - Current behavior: **Uncanny Valley-Effect!**
--
+- "Markers of control" -> leash!

 The majority of studies (though not all!) suggest a **limited potential** of HRI.